A complete guide to site fees for residential park homes

 Water, sewage, and electricity costs are paid directly to the park and are set at a fixed rate.
 However, the cost of heating oil is variable.

-Let’s compare this to Red Deer Village, a residential site based in Stepps (Glasgow):
+Let’s compare this to Red Deer Village, another residential site based in Glasgow.

-Their site fees vary based on the type of park home you choose, but this property worth £299,950 costs £234.81 per month.
+These site fees typically vary based on the type of park home you have, but are normally in the region of £150-£240 a month.

-How often are park home site fees paid?
+How often do you pay park home site fees?

 Mobile Homes (Pitch Fees) Act 2023

-Site owners are not permitted to pass on any loss of income to residents because of this act.
-They must fill out an official pitch fee review form demonstrating how any increases have been calculated.
+As part of the act, site owners are also not allowed to pass on any loss of income to residents.
+Instead, they must fill out an official pitch fee review form demonstrating how any increases have been calculated, giving full transparency to park home owners.

 If you spot that your site owner has included an amount representing a loss of income, you do not have to pay this and can continue paying your current pitch fee.
-Cases like this can be taken to a First-tier Tribunal.
+Cases like this can even be taken to a First-Tier Tribunal.

 Specialist park home insurance through Ripe

-Now you know what to look out for when choosing a site, you may want to consider protecting your park home with specialist insurance.
+Now you’re more clued up on site fees for residential park homes, you may want to consider protecting your park home investment with specialist insurance.

-At Ripe, we arrange specialist park home insurance that covers your property, including fixtures and fittings, up to the value of £500,000 and your contents up to the value of £75,000.
-The cover can be tailored to your requirements quickly and easily, so you’ll never pay for cover you don’t need.
+At Ripe, we arrange specialist park home insurance that can cover your property, including fixtures and fittings, up to the value of £500,000 and your contents up to the value of £75,000.
+The cover can also be built around your requirements, so you’ll never pay for cover you don’t need.

 Please note the information provided on this page should not be taken as advice and has been written as a matter of opinion.
 For more on insurance cover and policy wording, see our homepage.